jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 YANG Suite was publicly released onto Github and the landing page is found within DevNet at  https://github.com/CiscoDevNet/yangsuite

-YANG Suite provides a YANG API testing and validation envrionment that supports NETCONF, RESTCONF, gNMI, and gRPC.
+YANG Suite provides a YANG API testing and validation envrionment that supports NETCONF, RESTCONF, gNMI, and gRPC Telemetry

 ## Module Topics: